richard-melvin/RiversOfSartar/1_Introduction.md

 ## 1.3 Who Is This Document For

-The primary audience for this document is Game Masters who want to run a QuestWorlds-style game using the world supplments published for Runequest:Glorantha.
+The primary audience for this document is Game Masters who want to run a QuestWorlds-style game using the world supplements published for Runequest:Glorantha.

 ## 1.4 Numbering

-Sections within this document are numbered.
-This is for the benefit of game designers and reviewers.
+Sections within this document are numbered as it currently an online-only document and sop has no page numbers.

-This does not imply that game designers need number the rules in their own games.

-Numbering however makes it easy to refer to rules in this document when page numbers may vary by presentation format for the purposes of error trapping or tracking changes.
-If you need to give us feedback about this document, that will assist us.

 ## 1.5 Participants